Can You Drive a Vehicle in Ontario with No Licence Plates?

 - Every motor vehicle must have two plates attached to it.

-- Both licence plates must be fully visible
+- Both license plates must be fully visible

-- Licence plates cannot be inside the vehicle
+- License plates cannot be inside the vehicle

 - They cannot be hung from the windows

-- Licence plates cannot be dirty or obstructed with debris or any objects
+- License plates cannot be dirty or obstructed with debris or any objects

-- Protective coverings used on licence plates cannot obstruct the plate from being fully visible in any way
+- Protective coverings used on license plates cannot obstruct the plate from being fully visible in any way

 - The plates cannot be damaged or broken

 How Do You Get Licence Plates for Your Car in Ontario?

 To get your required license plates you will need to obtain them from the Ministry of Transportation of Ontario.
 This is done when you go to register your vehicle.
 The registration includes getting your vehicle permit, license plates, and license plate sticker.
 You will need all three to be able to drive a specific vehicle in Ontario.

 The license plates belong to the licensed owner of the vehicle.
 They do not belong to the vehicle.
 Therefore if the vehicle is sold or taken off the road, then the license plates are removed from the vehicle.
 They are kept in possession of the owner.

 If an owner decides to buy another vehicle, they do have the option of using the license plates they have purchased.
 But, these plates now have to be registered at the Ministry of Transportation as applicable to the new vehicle.
 This will be done through the registration process that is required for every vehicle.

 The applicant needs;

 - Completed used vehicle package

 - Plate portion of permit ( provided you already have license plates_